-14 Top-Rated Attractions & Things to Do in Niagara Falls, NY
+14 Top Attractions & Things to Do in Niagara Falls, NY

-There are three waterfalls in total: Bridal Veil Falls; American Falls; and the widest, Horseshoe Falls.
-Downstream, the river rushes through a tight passage in Niagara Gorge then churns in a giant whirlpool.
-There are a wide variety of ways to view the falls, both from dry land and right up close in the spray.
-Once you have soaked up the spectacular falls, there are plenty of things to do in this lovely upstate town, as well as just across the river in Niagara Falls, Ontario.
+You can enjoy the falls in a variety of ways, both from dry land and the river, and get so close you'll be drenched from the spray.
+Once you have soaked up the spectacular falls, there are plenty of things to do in this lovely upstate city, as well as just across the river in Niagara Falls, Ontario.

 Plan your next visit with our list of the top attractions and things to do in Niagara Falls, New York.